© 2026 WRVO Public Media

 Oswego Landlord Doug Waterbury was charged with attempted rape, attempted bribery and patronizing a person for prostitution on March 3, 2026

+Waterbury has been in trouble several times since settling the lawsuits.
 In 2021, he was fined $15,000 by a U.S. District Court judge for continuing to engage with renters.
 In 2022, He was arrested and charged with violating a court order after being seen at two of his properties.
-In January of this year, Waterbury arrested was charged with stalking a woman, who claimed Waterbury followed her and watched her from his car as she walked to a convenience store in Oswego in December.

-Troopers say Waterbury will be in court in the most recent charges on April 27.
+Waterbury will be in Oswego County Court on the most recent charges on April 27.

 Jason has served as WRVO's news director in some capacity since August 2017.
 As news director, Jason produces hourly newscasts, and helps direct local news coverage and special programming.
 Before that, Jason hosted Morning Edition on WRVO from 2009-2019.
 Jason came to WRVO in January of 2008 as a producer/reporter.
 Before that, he spent two years as an anchor/reporter at WSYR Radio in Syracuse.